the-zucc/javafx-gltf-loader/README.md

 # JavaFX GLTF Loader
 Tool to load GLTF models in Java.
-Currently in early development phase, so testing is not possible yet.
+The early development phase is done, and models are being loaded, though improperly.

 ## current state of things
-The structure of GLTF files has been mostly recreated in Java, with most of the work on reading data from .gltf and .bin files has been done.
-The ability to import models into a JavaFX scene, however, has yet to be implemented.
-It is coming, however.
+There are huge graphical glitches, but the models are able to be loaded, and we can see something on the screen when running the test class!
+Not bad, for a uni freshman's first 3D loader, huh?

 ## direction
 I am working hard on the project, in order to make this an actually